Monday, October 31, 2022

 Noble ideals do not make their way into history except through persons and institutions.
 Such carriers inescapably fall short of the ideals to which they witness.
 This is most dramatically true of the Church as the bearer of the Gospel.
 To say that America has a singular responsibility in this historical moment does not mean that America is God’s chosen nation, as, for instance, God chose Israel.
 God has made no special covenant with America.
 God’s covenant is with creation, with Israel, and with the Church.
 However, because America is a large and influential part of creation, because America is the home of many Jewish people who are heirs of the divine promise to Israel (Rom 9-11), and because this is a land in which the Church is vibrantly free to live and proclaim the Gospel to the world, America has a peculiar place in God’s promises and purposes.
 This is not a statement of nationalistic hubris but an acknowledgment that America bears a particular and grave responsibility.
 Beyond this, Faith and Flag conservatives are also mindful that this is the nation for which citizens and the church of America are most immediately accountable.

 Part of my point here is that there is no conspiracy to forcefully institute a theocracy.
+While such conservativism will justify the right of a people to overthrow tyranny, that is not part of the Christian nationalist program for this moment in American history.
 That is a chimera for those who want to believe the worst of their political opposition and who project onto their opponents the violence they themselves protect and the coercion through government agencies and through manipulating popular technology that they are willing to use, to impose their ideology upon the country.
+They do this to create a shiny object that distracts from their protection of their own violent groups.
+Pundits’ fearmongering about the rise of "Christian Nationalism" seems disingenuous, for right in front of their eyes Islam is taking over public places and gaining political power.
+Islam is a fundamentally political ideology that aims to conquer western democracy and pluralism, militarily or demographically.

 It would be a gift if America could at this juncture in its history have a president who could act upon the humble and gracious sentiments Lincoln expressed in his Second Inaugural Address: “With malice toward none, with charity for all, with firmness in the right as God gives us to see the right, let us strive on to finish the work we are in, to bind up the nation’s wounds.”